Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 It's very easy to do.

-It's like an at-home relaxer.
+It's like a at home relaxer.

-And you're going to mix all of that together and apply to your dry hair in small sections.
+And you're going to mix all that together and apply to your dry hair in small sections.

 I already added it for you.

-Save you the time.
+Saving you time.

 Perfect.

-Still apply it in small sections, put on a plastic processing cap and leave it in for at least 30 minutes and then rinse and style as usual.
+You're going to apply in small sections, put on a plastic processing cap and leave it in for at least thirty minutes, and then rinse and style as usual, and your hair will be looser.

 Your curls will be looser.